sandeep194920/BookStoreApp/README.md

-Access the website here [https://book-store-app-theta-ashen.vercel.app/] deployed on Vercel.
+Access the website here [BookStore App](https://book-store-app-theta-ashen.vercel.app/) deployed on Vercel.

 ## About this Project